sambetts/graph-calling-bots/README.md

 ## Recording Bot Messages
 In the examples given, there are a couple of example messages.
 Assuming you want your own, it needs to be [a specific format](https://learn.microsoft.com/en-us/graph/api/resources/mediainfo?view=graph-rest-1.0).
 From the docs:
 * Currently supports only Wave file (.wav) format, single-channel, 16-bit samples with a 16,000 (16 KHz) sampling rate.

+### Teams Calling Policies
+If the bot is to call Teams users, you need to create Teams app policies to allow the bot to make call by associating it with a user:

+``New-CsApplicationAccessPolicy -Identity CallingPolicyDev -AppIds "$botAppId" -Description "Allow calling"`` ``Grant-CsApplicationAccessPolicy -PolicyName CallingPolicyDev -Identity "$userObjectId"``

+Replace '$botAppId' and '$userObjectId' with your own values.

 ## Optional: Setup PSTN Calling
 If you need PSTN calling, here are the extra steps.